Frasan00/balda/CONTRIBUTING.md

-# Contributing to Balda.js
+# Contributing to Balda

-First off, thank you for considering contributing to Balda.js!
+First off, thank you for considering contributing to Balda!

 ## ⚠️ Development Status